portellam/deploy-VFIO/README.md

-*If you like this script, please favorite and share.
-Thank you.*

 ## Description
-Ultimate collection of scripts for a seamless, automated VFIO passthrough setup.
+Ultimate collection of scripts for a seamless, intuitive, and automated VFIO (hardware) passthrough setup.
+Run incompatible or untrusted hardware/software/OS inside a virtual machine, under the Linux Desktop of your choice.

 ## How-to
 To install, execute: